IvanoDaneri/SpringBootJWT/readme.txt

 Example of token returned by logon method:
 Bearer: eyJhbGciOiJIUzUxMiJ9.eyJqdGkiOiJHYWxpbGVvSldUIiwic3ViIjoibXlBZG1pbiIsImF1dGhvcml0aWVzIjpbeyJhdXRob3JpdHkiOiJBVVRIX0NPTVBBTllfQUREIn0seyJhdXRob3JpdHkiOiJBVVRIX0VNUExPWUVFX1JFQUQifSx7ImF1dGhvcml0eSI6IkFVVEhfQ09NUEFOWV9SRUFEIn0seyJhdXRob3JpdHkiOiJBVVRIX0VNUExPWUVFX0FERCJ9XSwiaWF0IjoxNzE5MjMxNDgxLCJleHAiOjE3MTkyMzIwODF9.Eo0wAQPqhi30uIo0Kzg50eCS8wWyEuSYtJPN03xgGSD-7aMsDaK3gDmEAqSEVurid1Xq8nYkiVasjeZuwT-WwQ

+UserController provides also logoff method that adds jwt token in a black list (to avoid someone can use a valid token after the user has logged off to his application).

 2) Authorization phase.
 The Authorization phase is managed by the JWTAuthorizationFilter filter inserted in the filter chain which operates in the following way:

 - intercepts the URLs of the protected rests and checks the presence of the token (extracts the value of the "Authorization" property in the request header and checks valid format)
-- verifies the validity of the token and extracts the Claim;
+- verifies the validity of the token (if token is not expired or is not in black list) and extracts the Claim;
-- extracts the list of permissions from the Claim and enables URL calls if the token's permissions include the permissions expected for that URL.
+- extracts the list of permissions from the Claim and enables URL request if the token's permissions include the permissions expected for that URL.

    For example the rest url: